CRICOS CODE 103667M

 • Successful completion of Australian Equivalent Year 11 qualification or higher

-• IELTS score of 5.5 or PTE score of 42 or Certificate III in EAL or its equivalent.
+• IELTS score of 6 or its equivalent.

 COURSE DURATION